prakashse7en/SystemDesign/Cashout/swagger/README.md

 ### 6. Business Logic :
 * Only one configuration per business
 * Disabled configurations stored but not executed
-* Next execution calculated based on frequency and current time

 ## Performance Benchmarks
 | Endpoint | Expected Response Time | Max Acceptable |